Don't miss out – February 22nd Open Day

 About your course

-Here is a brief overview of what you will study each year:
+Here is a brief overview of what you will study each year.
+We review our courses regularly to improve your experience and graduate prospects so modules may be subject to change.

 Your first year covers biomolecular, cells and human sciences as well as a module on professional practice in Biomedical Science.